salt-die/batgrl/docs/user/pong_tutorial.rst

         Pong().run()

 If you run this file, you should just see a blank terminal.
 To exit, press `ctrl+c`.
-The `on_start` method is where you add widgets to and schedule tasks for your app.
+The `on_start` method is where you add gadgets to and schedule tasks for your app.
 Note that `on_start` is an async method.

 Simple Graphics
 ---------------
-You can create a green play field by adding a new widget with a background color pair with green background.
+You can create a green play field by adding a new gadget with a background color pair with green background.
 A `ColorPair` includes a foreground color and a background color for text.
 In this case, the foreground color is not used.